msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image25.tiff
 :name: fig18

-Figure 18: Tip/tilt map of a theoretical grain boundary tilted edge on (a), and plot of normal tilt value versus initial projected interface width (w{sub}`1`) for a number of sample thicknesses to gauge the applicable normal tilt angle (θ{sub}`2`) without crossing over the edge on condition
+Tip/tilt map of a theoretical grain boundary tilted edge on (a), and plot of normal tilt value versus initial projected interface width (w{sub}`1`) for a number of sample thicknesses to gauge the applicable normal tilt angle (θ{sub}`2`) without crossing over the edge on condition